Popular singer, TikTok star is robbed at gunpoint in San Francisco: 'Peeing my pants'

 "Just got to san francisco to film for the album and in an hour of being here we had a gun pointed to our faces and everything was stolen so this trip is going QUITE GREAT," Kane posted on his Instagram account, accompanied by a video of the car where the equipment was reportedly stolen.

-The San Francisco Police Department did not immediately respond to Fox News’s request for comment to confirm the incident and if it was reported to authorities.
+The San Francisco Police Department did not immediately respond to Fox News’ request for comment to confirm the incident and if it was reported to authorities.

 WALGREENS CLOSING 5 MORE SAN FRANCISCO STORES DUE TO THEFT